jcoronelcortes/perform-2023-hotday/extending-the-dynatrace-platform/lab-guide/content/02_snmp/02_extension/index.md

 4. deploy

 Copilot takes care of most steps!
-In your explorer, open extension.yaml and replace the content of the file with the following.
+In visual studio code via explorer (icon top left), open extension.yaml and replace the content of the file with the following.

 ```yaml
 name: custom:my.awesome.extension